MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/onboarding-endpoint-manager.md

 3. After applying the policy on a test device, open a PowerShell Windows and type `Get-MpPreference`.

-4. This should respond with the following lines with content as shown below:
+4. You should see the following lines with content, as shown in the following image:

    :::image type="content" source="images/619fb877791b1fc8bc7dfae1a579043d.png" alt-text="The command line-2" lightbox="images/619fb877791b1fc8bc7dfae1a579043d.png":::